tnyeanderson/sendmail-to-matrix/README.md

 Values from a config file are overwritten by command-line parameters.
 See `sendmail-to-matrix --help` for help.

-> NOTE: CLI options can be have a few [formats](https://pkg.go.dev/flag#hdr-Command_line_flag_syntax), but it is recommended to use the double-hyphen syntax (`--config-file` instead of `-config-file`) for consistency with other standard applications.
+> NOTE: CLI options can have a few different [formats](https://pkg.go.dev/flag#hdr-Command_line_flag_syntax), but it is recommended to use the double-hyphen syntax (`--config-file` instead of `-config-file`) for consistency with other standard applications.